andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ### Reflect

 Think about your own identity.
 Along with race, there are other social categories in which people find themselves either advantaged or disadvantaged.
-Gender, socioeconomic status, sexual orientation, ability (intellectual and physical), and religion, are several characteristics that affect our experience in society.
+Gender, socioeconomic status, sexual orientation, ability (intellectual and physical), and religion, for example, are several more characteristics that affect our experience in society.

 Many people occupy a combination of dominant and nondominant statuses.
 If we